top of page

 If you try to negotiate with them, they use it as an incentive to keep doing what they want and we don’t want that.
 Being consistent also helps the child know what is expected and what will not be tolerated.

 If you’re looking for additional support, contact Redeemer’s Learning Center daycare in Katy TX.
-We ensure that every child is treated fairly and taught a stronger parent-child relationship.
+We ensure with our programs that every child is treated fairly and taught a stronger parent-child relationship.

 bottom of page